saeub/okra/docs/tasks.md

     "initialLength": 3,
     "maxErrors": 2,
     "secondsShowingDigit": 1.0,
-    "secondsBetweenDigits": 2.0
+    "secondsBetweenDigits": 2.0,
+    "randomSeed": 42
   }
   ```
   **NOTE:** `excludeDigits`, `initialLength`, and `maxErrors` are optional.
-By default, all digits from 0 to 9 are included, the initial sequence length is 3, and the task ends after 2 failed trials. `secondsShowingDigit` and `secondsBetweenDigits` are optional and default to `0.5` and `1.5`, respectively.
+By default, all digits from 0 to 9 are included, the initial sequence length is 3, and the task ends after 2 failed trials. `secondsShowingDigit` and `secondsBetweenDigits` are optional and default to `0.5` and `1.5`, respectively. `randomSeed` is an optional numerical seed for the random generation of digit sequences.
 - All results are included in the event logs.
 The results data is empty.

 ### Lexical decision